Anbe Anbe: Reception

 Sify wrote "There is nothing new in the story and director Manibharathi has not been able to tell this weak story with conviction".
 Malini Mannath of Chennai Online opined that "Directed by debutant Mani Bharati, the film is an average entertainer, that can hardly boast of any freshness in the scripting or narrative style".
 Visual Dasan of Kalki praised the acting of Yugendran and Vivek's humour but panned the acting of Sharmilee and added though the inclusion of item songs in a family-oriented film feels unnecessary, Mani Bharathi's brisk direction keeps us edge of the seat till the end.
 Malathi Rangarajan of The Hindu wrote "At a time when the break up of the joint family system is almost complete, flicks such as these with a huge family of aunts, cousins, grandpa and the like are anachronistic.
 Yet scriptwriter and director Manibharati, takes you into a home where you witness an affectionate drama unfold — so what if there is nothing new about it.
 All the same, the real villain of the entire cinematic tale is the rather ludicrous climax".
 Cinesouth wrote "AVM might be happy about making a family based film after a masala film like 'Gemini', but they better not feel too smug about it.
 The film is nothing spectacular to talk about".
+The film failed commercially at box-office.